zkrising/Tachi/docs/docs/api/routes/clients.md

-# OAuth2 Client Management
+# API Client Management

-These endpoints relate to managing your OAuth2 clients, such as creating new ones or deleting them.
+These endpoints relate to managing your Tachi API clients, such as creating new ones or deleting them.

 For a detailed explaination on how to use the OAuth2 flow, you can check [Using OAuth2 With Tachi](../../tachi-server/infrastructure/oauth2.md)